 Responsive to nonconforming situations

 The Council has authorized the hiring of a consultant to assist with the work on developing the NZO.
-The consultant team will begin work on the NZO in October 2014.
+The consultant team has begun work on the NZO.
+The scope and schedule for the project can be viewed under the Reference Documents tab to the right.

 Staff and the consultant will meet with the general public, and decision makers on the various topics.
 These meetings will take place throughout the process, and there will be many opportunities to make comments before a draft NZO is finalized.
 Specific issues to be covered and the public process will be further developed with the consultant.
 It is expected that work on the NZO will culminate with adoption by the City Council in the Fall of 2016.

 NZO Joint Committee